 Over the past few years there has been a lot of buzz around the OBAMACARE Health Reform which was implemented in 2014.
 The reform mandates that every individual buy health insurance, irrespective of which health bracket they fall in.
 In a way, it is a mandate for the employers too, to provide health insurance to each of their employees, irrespective of their company size.
 While this was gaining popularity, several states filed law suits against the federal government claiming that it was unconstitutional to force citizens to buy health insurance.

 Companies spend billions of dollars every year on health insurance.
 Yet, we see very limited initiatives to organize healthcare data and do analytics around it.
-The major hurdle that comes in the way of healthcare companies, is to decide on the kind of health plan / deal they can offer small and medium size employers, so that their interest in providing comprehensive healthcare to their employees goes up.
-Companies like Blue Cross & Blue Shield, Kaiser Permanente, Highmark, United Health Group etc. have spent lots of money in setting up their IT infrastructure, but the investment in Exploratory and Predictive Analytics is way behind.
+The major hurdle that comes in the way of healthcare companies, is to decide on the kind of health plan/deal they can offer small and medium-sized employers so that their interest in providing comprehensive healthcare to their employees goes up.
+Companies like Blue Cross & Blue Shield Companies, Kaiser Permanente, Highmark, United Health Group, etc. have spent lots of money in setting up their IT infrastructure, but the investment in Exploratory and Predictive Analytics is way behind.

 Exploratory Data Analysis has proved to be a great starting point in the analysis of B2B healthcare relations.
 It has enabled healthcare firms to help companies of all sizes in providing comprehensive health insurance.
 Analysis like classification and segmentation help in strategizing plans for small companies (with even less than 5 employees) where it gives them an option to be a part of a pool or consortium and avail healthcare like a mid-sized company.
 Now these companies individually may not be in a position to buy healthcare for its employees at all, but because they join a bigger umbrella (a consortium or a pool), it helps them afford the healthcare plan.